Key Takeaways:

 How Do Edibles Work in the Body?

-Unlike smoked or vaped cannabis, marijuana edibles are absorbed through the digestive system.
-When you consume an edible, the active ingredients—primarily tetrahydrocannabinol (THC) and sometimes CBD—are metabolized by the liver before entering your bloodstream.
+Unlike smoking cannabis or vaping, marijuana edibles last much longer because they must pass through digestion before taking effect.
+When you consume an edible, the active ingredients—primarily cannabinoids such as tetrahydrocannabinol (THC) and sometimes CBD—are metabolized by the liver before entering your bloodstream.
+Because absorption happens through the digestive system, products designed for faster absorption can kick in sooner and have a different duration than standard edibles.
 This process produces a compound called 11-hydroxy-THC, which is significantly more potent than regular THC.

 This metabolic route not only increases the intensity of the effect of cannabis, but also makes it far more unpredictable.
 How long the effects last can vary depending on: